ImagingInformatics/hackathon-grand/README.md

 Hacking
 -------

-Hacking on this project only requires knowledge of HTML, CSS, JavaScript and jQuery.
+Hacking on this project only requires knowledge of HTML, CSS, JavaScript, jQuery and bootstrap.
 The project uses the [cornerstone library](https://github.com/chafey/cornerstone) for client side rendering which should make it easier to hack new imaging specific functionality.
-You can switch to server side rendering via WADO-URI by changing the setting in the config.js file.

 Want to make this project better?
 Here are some things we could use help on:

 * Visual Appearance - no effort has been put into the visual design - feel free to make it look better!
 Just make sure you don't work against the design of bootstrap
 * TODO's - There are various TODO's sprinkled throughout the code - find one and fix it!
+* Add more powerful search functionality to the patient search screen
 * Adding more info from FHIR (e.g. Allergies, FamilyHistory, Medications, etc)

-NOTE: Please avoid adding dependencies on other third party libraries such as angular, etc.  We want to keep the learning curve as low as possible to make it easy to understand and start hacking!
+NOTE: Please avoid adding dependencies on other third party libraries such as angular, etc.  We want to keep the learning curve as low as possible to make it easy for people to get started hacking!